Generalized Nearest Neighbor Decoding: Introduction

 \subsection{Related Works}

-Nearest neighbor decoding has been extensively studied in the literature.
-As we have already pointed out, NNDR is capacity-achieving for linear Gaussian channels and linear fading Gaussian channels with perfect receiver CSI.
+Nearest neighbor decoding has been extensively studied in the literature, {and it has inspired numerous decoding algorithms that implement or approximately implement the nearest neighbor search philosophy, e.g., the celebrated Viterbi algorithm for convolutional codes \cite[Chap.
+12]{lin04:book}, the ordered statistics decoder (OSD) \cite{fossorier95:it}, the generalized minimum distance (GMD) decoder \cite{forney96:it} \cite{agrawal00:it}, among others.} As we have already pointed out, NNDR is capacity-achieving for Gaussian channels and Gaussian fading channels with perfect receiver CSI.
 For additive non-Gaussian noise channels, \cite{lapidoth96:it} studied the performance of NNDR under Gaussian input distribution, and established a robustness property that the achieved rate coincides with the channel capacity when the noise distribution is replaced by Gaussian.
 A second-order asymptotic analysis in this setting was recently conducted in \cite{scarlett17:it}.
-For linear fading Gaussian channels with imperfect CSI, treating the imperfectly known fading coefficient as the true one in the NNDR, the robustness of the transceiver structure was studied in \cite{lapidoth02it}, and was extended to multiple-input multiple-output (MIMO) channels by modifying the NNDR to include a weighting matrix \cite{weingarten04:it}.
-The outage behavior of the NNDR for linear MIMO fading Gaussian channels with imperfect CSI was studied in \cite{asyhari12:it} \cite{asyhari14:it}.
+For Gaussian fading channels with imperfect CSI, treating the imperfectly known fading coefficient as the true one in the NNDR, the robustness of the transceiver structure was studied in \cite{lapidoth02it}, and was extended to multiple-input multiple-output (MIMO) channels by modifying the NNDR to include a weighting matrix \cite{weingarten04:it}.
+The outage behavior of the NNDR for MIMO Gaussian fading channels with imperfect CSI was studied in \cite{asyhari12:it} \cite{asyhari14:it}.
 We note that, none of these prior works have considered to generalize the NNDR to incorporate output processing and codeword scaling, as adopted by our approach \cite{zhang16ita} \cite{zhang19jsac} and herein.